Teknomancer/beezer/coding_style.md

 ## General

-- Avoid using `#define`s for constants wherever as possible, prefer concrete types.
+- Avoid `#define` for constants wherever possible, prefer concrete types.
-- Beezer should compile with gcc2 to be compatible with Haiku x86/gcc2 so this means any advanced C++14/whatever features are out.
+- Avoid C++ features that are not incompatible with gcc2 so Beezer remains compatible with Haiku x86/gcc2.
-- Avoid using C++ templates as far as possible.
+- Avoid C++ templates as far as possible.
 - Avoid multiple-inheritence and `friend` as far as possible.